AnnikaTjuka/annikatjuka.github.io/index.md

 Tjuka, Annika, Lena Weißmann, and Kilu von Prince (2019).
 [Habitual aspect as a property of text spans](/papers/tjuka2019_LTC_habitual_aspect.pdf).
 In Z. Vetulani and P. Paroubek (Eds.), _Human language technologies as a challenge for computer science and linguistics.
 Proceedings of 9<sup>th</sup> Language & Technology Conference_ (pp. 195-199).
 Poznań: Wydawnictwo Nauka i Innowacje.

-**Blog posts**

-Tjuka, Annika.
-"Possibilities of digital communication in linguistics (How to do X in linguistics 2)," in Computer-Assisted Language Comparison in Practice, 07/12/2020, [https://calc.hypotheses.org/2556](https://calc.hypotheses.org/2556).

-Tjuka, Annika.
-"A list of 171 body part concepts," in Computer-Assisted Language Comparison in Practice, 28/09/2020, [https://calc.hypotheses.org/2512](https://calc.hypotheses.org/2512).

-Tjuka, Annika.
-"Adding concept lists to Concepticon: A guide for beginners," in Computer-Assisted Language Comparison in Practice, 29/01/2020, [https://calc.hypotheses.org/2225](https://calc.hypotheses.org/2225).

 ## Talks

 **2020**